 1) I decided not to see “money” as the most important thing. – Many will disagree with me on this, but let me share something worth pondering: Why do you want money?
 To buy something for yourself?
 For your family or someone you adore?
 Why do you want to do that?
 To make them happy?
 To create more respect for yourself?
 To feel more confident?
 Isn’t that all about making you or the people around you feel better?
 My question is: Do you have to have money so that you can have that feeling?
 The answer is NO. You can feel happier, your loved ones can feel better, and you can get more respect, love, and confidence when you choose to do so.
 It can be done….when you really decide to do it.

-2) I chose something that I like to do. - I never knew I liked recruitment until the day I helped someone who had been jobless for almost six months.
+2) Choosing something that I like to do. – I never knew I liked recruitment until the day I helped someone who had been jobless for almost six months.
 Being the sole breadwinner of the family is really not easy when you have three kids, and if you don’t have a job, it is even worse.
 On the day I found her a job—and not just a job but one that she loved to do and at a salary that higher than her expectation—it was like a God-sent gift.
 You see, when you do something you like to do, the outcome is not about the money, it’s the meaning behind what you are doing.

 3) I didn’t care about what other people think.– My wife always worries about what others think of her and her family, and that really disturbs me.
 When I decide to do something, another person’s consideration will never be my priority because it is the value of the things that is more important than anything else, and of course, it must be the right thing to do.
 It is never about how other people think because that will not make any difference.

-4) I decided what I really wanted. – Don’t tell me you want to become a millionaire; almost EVERYONE wants that, but ask yourself deeper, why do you want to become a millionaire?
+4) Deciding what I really wanted. – Don’t tell me you want to become a millionaire; almost EVERYONE wants that, but ask yourself deeper, why do you want to become a millionaire?
 Ask yourself deep inside the REAL reason you want to become a millionaire and why aren’t you achieving it now.
 Pen it down, decide what you REALLY want, and go for it.

-5) I accepted certain facts. - I know I can never be contested in a manhunt competition because of my looks and size.
+5) Accepting certain facts. – I know I can never be contested in a manhunt competition because of my looks and size.
 I am not tall, and I do not look like Tom Cruise (although I’d love to look like him!) and I accept what I am.
 However, I know I am good at certain things that many people do not have: the willingness to learn, a burning desire, a passion to make things happen, and a never-give-up attitude.
 With that, I have been able to overcome many hurdles and turn things around.

-6) I made the best of my time. – You do not need to sleep 8-12 hours a day; 4-6 hours are good enough.
+6) The best of my time. – You do not need to sleep 8-12 hours a day; 4-6 hours are good enough.
 Read more books; listen to audios using your iPhone or iPad when you are travelling (well, if you are a Samsung fan, you can use the Samsung Galaxy).
 Take every opportunity of your time to do something good, something worthwhile that can make a difference in your life and in other people’s lives.
 It does not matter how small the thing is as long as you DO IT.
 Don’t waste time playing games on Facebook or iPhone; it’s a complete drain to your time and energy.

 7) Invest plenty in technology. – Technology will make the difference between whether you are going to make it or break it.
 Technology can make you very rich and powerful, if you know how to use it.
 Make an effort to read a lot about software, web platforms, applications, etc. It will make A LOT of difference.